 The New Beginnings financial training is a comprehensive approach to financial literacy designed to provide our families with tools for financial independence.
 The curriculum encompasses a variety of topics, including budgeting, smart spending, borrowing and credit, understanding credit reports, banking, savings, and taxes.
 The interactive, small-group format enables families to share successes and struggles, learning alongside each other as they share their own valuable tips.
 The program is overseen by FPM staff and facilitated by experienced volunteers with a background in financial literacy, mentoring, and a passion for inspiring others in this area.

-The New Beginnings curriculum was developed in 2014 and is a result of a partnership between Family Promise and Woodforest National Bank, one of the nation’s leading community banks.
+The New Beginnings curriculum was developed in 2014 and is a result of a partnership between Family Promise national and Woodforest National Bank, one of the nation’s leading community banks.

-Parent Empowerment Group:
+Parent Empowerment Group

-Offered to our families in collaboration with SPARK Kindness, this five-session discussion group for parents experiencing homelessness will focus on recognizing and strengthening well-being and resilience skills.
-Through conversation and reflection, participants will gain tools and concrete strategies for personal development, parenting, and navigating the ongoing impacts and structural inequities of racism and homelessness.
+Offered to our families in collaboration with SPARK Kindness, this five-session discussion group for parents experiencing homelessness focuses on recognizing and strengthening well-being and resilience skills.
+Through conversation and reflection, participants gain tools and concrete strategies for personal development, parenting, and navigating the ongoing impacts and structural inequities of racism and homelessness.
 Specific topics covered include connection and healthy relationships, empathy, self-compassion, self-regulation, stress management, and hope.

-Facilitated by Stephanie Di Dio, MSW, Shelter Program Coordinator and Laura McCarthy, MA, Director of Small Group Programming, SPARK Kindness
+Facilitated by Stephanie Di Dio, MSW, Shelter Program Coordinator and Laura McCarthy, MA, Director of Small Group Programming, SPARK Kindness.